yo-reign/ai_w/README.md

 (Zig)

-- [ollama-zig](https://github.com/tr1ckydev/ollama-zig) for IO to local LLM
+- [http.zig](https://github.com/karlseguin/http.zig) for RESTful API calls to ollama

 <!--TODO: Find Text-To-Speech library-->
 <!--A tip I learned from a video is to pass the past few sentences of the back